 1. Jingwansa Treasure Trail

-After crossing the entrance gate there is a bridge called Gukrak and a well maintained wooden deck right next to it.
+After crossing the entrance gate there is a bridge called Gukrak and a well-maintained wooden deck right next to it.
 Take this path for about 100 meters, it is the Jingwansa Treasure Trail where you can experience the fresh greenery of the Jingwansa Valley.

 2. Enjoy a good cup of tea at Yeonjiwon

-On the left side there is Yeonjiwon, where you can taste traditional tea.
+On the left side, there is Yeonjiwon, where you can taste traditional tea.
 It is a nice place to gather.
 It was created as a place where anyone can come and drink a nice cup of tea.

-3. Jingwansa known for its food
+3. Jingwansa is known for its unique food

 Behind Yeonjiwon is the scent of Hyangjeokdang and Jeho.
 This is the pride of Jingwansa Temple, and it is a unique tourist element and a place where you can experience temple food (vegetarian and no use of onions, garlic, leeks, soy sauce – wondering about the taste ?
 No worries it’s super yummy and tasty !).

-If you watch Netflix, we strongly recommend to watch “Chef’s Table” featuring Jeong Kwan, a temple food master.
+If you watch Netflix, we strongly recommend watching “Chef’s Table” featuring Jeong Kwan, a temple food master.
 She cooks at Baekyangsa Temple.
 However, Jingwansa is another famous destination for trying Korean temple food.
 Don’t miss out on this great opportunity.

 4. Visit the beautiful pine tree forest at Jingwansa